-- Do something interesting, or charitable, or both and publicize in as many ways as possible.
+- Do something exciting, or charitable, or both and publicize in as many ways as possible.

 No one can talk about your art the way you do.
-No one can be as passionate about your art as you are.
+No one can be as passionate about your artwork as you are.
 Get connected and transfer how you feel to your collectors.
-Build a collector base one person at a time and you set a rock solid foundation for lasting art career success.
+Build a collector base, one person, at a time, and you set a rock-solid foundation for lasting art career success.